ceph/ceph/doc/rados/operations/add-or-rm-osds.rst

 host machine.
 If your host has multiple storage drives, you may map one ``ceph-osd`` daemon for each drive.

-Generally, it's a good idea to check the capacity of your cluster to see if you are reaching the upper end of its capacity.
+Generally, it is a good idea to check the capacity of your cluster to see if you are reaching the upper end of its capacity.
 As your cluster reaches its ``near full`` ratio, you should add one or more OSDs to expand your cluster's capacity.